jzrodriguez98/MSI-Z590-A-Pro-macOS-26/README.md

 Power, Charge, Sleep and Hibernation:

-CPU Power Management (SpeedShift)
+Use CPUFriend kexts for advanced CPU Power Management CPU Power Management (SpeedShift)

 CPU	✅	SSDT-PLUG	or Use SSDTTime to create your custom SSDT Plug kext